“A Thought-Provoking Book” series (post #3)

 Perhaps the most glaring problem with the theory of evolution is that things don’t get progressively better over time.
 To the contrary, science’s Second Law of Thermodynamics teaches that natural processes tend to move toward disorder rather than order.
 In the Pollyannish world of Bart Campolo and other new atheists, however, mankind is figuring it out as we go and we’ll eventually reach a state of general goodness without God.
 Coming from people who supposedly deal in only facts and reality, that strikes me as being amazingly illogical, nonsensical, and downright naive, especially considering mankind’s history.

 So, if Bart and his fellow atheists want to deny the existence of God, that’s their right, but they needn’t try to convince me that mankind can somehow evolve to a Utopian state of morality.
-Sure, if everyone lived by the Golden Rule 100% of the time, we might actually reach that state, but therein lies the problem: We don’t all live by the Golden Rule 100% of the time.
+Sure, if everyone lived by the Golden Rule 100% of the time we might actually reach that state.
+Unfortunately, though, we don’t all live by the Golden Rule 100% of the time.
 Even more than that, our inborn human nature ensures that we can’t.